Weloom/WordWizApp/readme.md

-"WordWiz" (Short for word wizard) is a .NET9 console app, coded in C#, that tries to solve the DB coding challange "Word Counter".
+"WordWiz" (Short for word wizard) is a .NET9 console app, coded in C#, that tries to solve the DB coding challenge "Word Counter".
 Some focus points for the choice of implementation are:
-* Expressive code, that is intueltively easy to understand
+* Expressive code, that is intuitively easy to understand
 * Clear separation of responsibility
 * Avoid complexity in code
-* Offer standadization (Use of interface and factories) of implementation to ensure easy extension of functionality
+* Offer standardization (Use of interface and factories) of implementation to ensure easy extension of functionality
-* Standardization ensures option to execute word cound (And future) operations in parallel.
+* Standardization ensures option to execute word count (And future) operations in parallel.
 * Standardization should help, the next developer that adds extensions avoids thread issues

 # Project files